-Is there a better gift to bring home to your loved ones than something nice from Iceland?
+Is there a better gift to bring home to your loved ones than something nice from here.?
 We don’t think so.
 Lucky for you, our charming capital is home to many designers and plenty of shops where you can get unique and memorable gifts that will warm the hearts (and bodies, there‘s a lot of wool here) of your friends and family.
 The shops are open all year an they even have longer opening hours during December.
-Read our blog about tips and tricks to shopping in Reykjavik here.
+Read our blog about tips and tricks to shopping in

 Go to a concert

-Eating is a big part of any Christmas celebration, but a smelly fish?
+Eating is a big part of anycelebration, but a smelly fish?
 Yes, eating a fermented skate is a part of our holiday tradition – though you could say the nation is divided into two – those who eat it and those who most definitely do not!
 One could say that the taste of this Icelandic delicacy is an acquired taste.
 To get the ideal flavor and aroma, the skate is left to rot and ferment, and final product’s taste is hard to describe but it smells like ammonia and it permeates everything including your hair and clothes.
-So if you happen to come across an unusual number of smelly Icelanders on the 23rd of December – just know it’s the smell of Christmas in Iceland!
+So if you happen to come across an unusual number of smelly on the 23rd of December – just know it’s the smell of in !
 We encourage you to channel your inner Viking and have a taste of skate with potatoes, rye bread and a lot of Icelandic butter – bon appetit!